TWilkin/powerpi/services/config-server/README.md

     ],

     "sensors": [
-        // a motion sensor will generate detected/undetected events when it detects, or does not detect motion {
-            "type": "motion",
-            "name": "MotionSensor",
-            "location": "Hallway"
-        },
         // example of the electricity meter configuration for the output from the energy-monitor service {
-            "type": "electricity",
+            "type": "meter",
             "name": "ElectricityMeter",
             "location": "Hallway",
-            "entity": "electricity",
-            "action": "usage"
+            "metrics": {
+                "electricity": "visible"
+            }
         },
-        // example of an ESP8266 sensor which config-server will also generate a config event for
+        // example of an ESP8266 motion sensor which config-server will also generate a config event for
-        // this will cause the sensor to poll for changes every 5 minutes instead of the default {
+        // this will cause the sensor to poll for changes every 5 minutes instead of the default
+        // a motion sensor will generate detected/undetected events when it detects, or does not detect motion {
-            "type": "esp8266",
+            "type": "powerpi",
             "name": "HallwaySensor",
-            "poll_delay": 300
+            "poll_delay": 300,
+            "metrics": {
+                "motion": "visible"
+            }
         }
     ]
 }